Ventolin Inhaler (Salbutamol)

 - coughing

-Ventolin is also known as a ‘reliever inhaler’ or a ‘blue inhaler’.
+Ventolin is a ‘reliever inhaler’ or a ‘blue inhaler’.
 The active ingredient in a Ventolin inhaler is salbutamol and it acts within minutes to relieve asthma attacks brought on by exercise, dust, pollen and other triggers.

 If you’re using your Ventolin inhaler a lot, you may need to see a doctor to review your asthma management plan.